 - No sedation: The advantage is that you can leave as soon as the procedure is finished and you have talked to the endoscopist.
 You may resume your normal activities such as working and driving.
 You will be fully aware of the procedure; most patients find this acceptable.

 - Entonox: also known as ‘gas and air’ this is used to stop discomfort during procedures.
 It provides quick relief and allows you to be in control.
 You can leave the department after 30 minutes and can continue with your normal activities.

-- Intravenous sedation: this will be administered via a plastic tube called a cannula which is inserted into a vein, and will make you feel relaxed and sleepy but not unconscious (this is not a general anaesthetic).
+- Intravenous sedation: we will give you an injection into a vein to make you feel relaxed and sleepy but not unconscious (this is not a general anaesthetic).
 This option means you may not be aware of the procedure.